Sustainable Cleaning: Analysis of Eco-Friendly Trends

 Pet-safe, non-toxic products are now table stakes

-Pet ownership growth has shifted cleaner preferences toward formulas proven safe around animals and children.
-The pet-safe cleaners market reached 6.12 billion dollars in 2023 and is projected to hit 8.22 billion by 2033, a 3.0 percent CAGR, according to FMI’s market analysis.
-Surveys show more than 80 percent of pet owners want products that combine performance with natural ingredients, citing fewer residues and odor control benefits, per pet cleaning product market report.
-Earthworm customers can prioritize plant-based, septic-safe formulas, verify full ingredient lists, and build self cleaning routines that minimize harsh sprays in pet zones.
+More pets mean cleaner preferences have shifted toward formulas that won't hurt animals or children.
+The pet-safe cleaners market hit 6.12 billion dollars in 2023 and is headed to 8.22 billion by 2033, a 3.0 percent CAGR, according to FMI's market analysis.
+More than 80 percent of pet owners want products that actually work and use natural ingredients, citing fewer residues and better odor control, per pet cleaning product market report.

 Enzymatic cleaners prove efficacy and safety